For many couples, the engagement ring is the most expensive and most sentimental piece of jewelry they’ll own. No stress in getting it right, right?

 Read on to discover the five most common mistakes we see clients make so that you’ll be as prepared as possible for a seamless ring-buying experience (and hopefully one you won’t have to repeat!).

 When your partner gets that new ring, you’ll likely both be excited to show it to everyone.
 But what if you unintentionally got the incorrect size?

 An ill-fitting ring can be more than just a proposal bummer.
 A ring that doesn’t fit perfectly may pose some other problems:

 While resizing may help in some cases, an engagement ring is a work of art, and not all styles can be perfectly resized.
-Bands with pavé diamonds are especially challenging as the prongs can loosen, leaving the stones vulnerable to fall out.
-If this is your first time buying fine jewelry you’ll find sizing needs to be more precise than typical fashion jewelry sizing, it’s best to get the correct size from the start for a seamless, safe fit.
+Bands with pavé diamonds are especially challenging as the prongs can loosen after resizing due to the nature of the process, leaving the stones vulnerable to fall out.
+If this is your first time buying fine jewelry, you’ll find sizing needs to be more precise than typical fashion jewelry sizing so it’s best to get the correct size from the start for a seamless, safe fit.

 The wrong style for an engagement ring can be the difference between the setting remaining safe and secure for decades and the center stone being damaged—or worse, lost forever.
 Fortunately, you can drastically reduce this risk by choosing the right style for the wearer.
 And no one knows the wearer as well as you do.

 Ask yourself a few questions about your partner’s lifestyle: do they wear gloves at work?
 Are they very physically active?
 For example, if your partner works with their hands all day, a large solitaire engagement ring may not be appropriate.
 Low profile rings settings offer a more streamlined fit for those who work with their hands.

 Take notes on what your partner does in their daily life around the house, at work, and for any hobbies.
 We can then offer guidance on whether a given style would be ideal for them.